mgopal64/SoilMoisturePrediction/README.md

 Local weather features (temperature, rainfall, humidity, solar radiation, etc.)
 Feature engineering to capture rainfall events, drying trends, and more

-Research into if local weather features could be predictors for soil moisture as sensed by SMAP in conjunction with STF_SSM.
+This project researches into if local weather features could be predictors for soil moisture as sensed by SMAP in conjunction with STF_SSM.